 However, the devil is in the details…

-For example, Medicare may only cover 80% of the walker, while you are responsible for the rest.
+For example, may only pay for 80% of the , while you are responsible for the rest.
 And you probably won’t get to choose the walker you want.

 With Medicaid, there isn’t one set of rules determining if they will pay for your walker or not.
 The rules vary state to state, and they depend on which Medicaid sub-program you are in.